MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 Once you have specified a non-null value to the `partitionid` column while creating a row, you must specify it when performing any other data operation on the row.

-If you don't set a `partitionid` for a record when it is created, the Guid value of the primary key is used as default value of `partitionid` column.
+If you don't set a `partitionid` for a record when it is created, the GUID value of the primary key is used as default value of the `partitionid` column.
 In this case, you can simply identify records using the primary key as you normally do with standard tables.
 Specifying `partitionid` is not required.

 > [!NOTE]
 > The examples in this article assume that you are specifying a non-null value to the `partitionid` column.

-You can specify `partitionid` value in following ways when performing various data operations.
+You can set the `partitionid` value in following ways when performing various data operations.

 ### Using Alternate Key